IcePrince-crypto/Reine-Portfolio/README.md

 - 🔍 Passionate about hands-on learning, automation, and real-world problem solving
 - 📈 Actively seeking remote/hybrid IT support roles

+## 🤝 Collaboration

+Worked directly with Professor Derek Harter on:
+- Debugging and optimizing containerized code
+- Version control workflows using GitHub
+- Applying theoretical concepts to practical simulations

 ## 📬 Let’s Connect

 Feel free to explore each project and reach out if you'd like to collaborate or learn more!